omri30000/Serverus/README.md

 First you have to register to our website [here](http://defence.rocks/), it will provide you the project files with a uniqe identifier that was generated especially for you by us.

 ### Requirements
-Make sure you have the following technologies installed in your machine:
+Make sure you have the following technologies installed on your machine:
 #### Linux software
 - [ZeroMQ](https://zeromq.org/download/)
 #### Python modules